CDCgov/cfa-epinow2-pipeline/README.md

 The [`Makefile`](Makefile) may be used to build containers and run the pipeline locally using:

-1. `make pull` logs into the Azure Container Registry and pulls the latest container image.
-1. `make up` builds a container image with all the dependencies required to build the R package.
-1. `make build` builds the R package.
 1. `make up` starts an interactive bash shell in the container with project directory mounted.
+2. `make build` builds the Docker image with a given tag.
+3. `make pull` logs in to Azure Container Registry and pulls the latest container image.
+3. `make run` runs the pipeline from R interactively in the container.

 These targets depend on the environment variables: